ComScore

 • Time Commitment: 1 hour and 15 minutes

-All the sun-kissed splendor of pie, minus most of the heavy lifting.
-We won't tell if you opt for store-bought lemon curd filling instead of homemade—just don't skip the toasty meringue.
+All the sun-kissed splendor of pie, minus (most of) the heavy lifting.
+I won't tell if you decide to use store-bought lemon curd filling instead of homemade—just don't skip the toasty meringue on top.
+(It's undeniably the star.)

 37. Easy, Gluten-Free Bunny Cupcakes